 Effective personal branding doesn’t just happen overnight.
-You have to have a plan in place if you want to maximize your personal brand and career.
+You have to have a personal marketing plan in place if you want to maximize your personal brand and career.

 Job seekers who build effective personal brands carefully plan a strategy to help make themselves become noticed by employers and recruiters.
 A personal marketing plan consists of creating a personal mission statement, analyzing your current situation as a job seeker, goals, objectives, opportunities, and a strategy for landing a job.